 Tudor Lodge: “Being very intelligent or having a good degree is sometimes not enough, there needs to be real knowledge of the industry.
 Some people like the idea of moving to a different industry and disrupting the markets for things like online sports, betting or finance – but let’s face it, they’re going into an industry they know nothing about or have only started learning and reading about.’

 ‘Give me someone who has worked in the insurance industry for 10 years+ and when they want to go and start their own insurance firm, that’s who I want to back.
-I am more hesitant if someone who was working in banking, now start an online gaming product without having been in the environment before.’
+I am more hesitant if someone who was working in banking, now starts an online gaming product without having been in the environment before.’

 ‘And if the business is very focused online, then industry expertise may be less relevant but having the digital experience will be essential.
 I have seen recruitment and property guys start their own online comparisons and portals and whilst they know the business requirements, they have no idea about website specifications, softwares or how to run a web business.”